 How IP385 CFU testing can lead to unnecessary fuel treatments

-The numbers are then often assessed against IATA or JIG industry guidelines for jet fuel contamination by the laboratory operative.
+The numbers are then often assessed against IATA industry guidelines for jet fuel contamination by the laboratory operative.

 The number of dots (colonies) counted result in a verdict of negligible, moderate or heavy jet fuel contamination.
 The next recommendation if there is moderate contamination or above is to treat the fuel with biocide—but, the risk is, such treatment may not actually be required.
 The microbes counted may not be harmful to fuel at that point, so the contamination verdict could be misleading.

 Biocide treatments incur expensive product and labour costs, and fuel owners have to make additional technical and safety considerations.
 Biocide needs ultra-strict handling and usage, and must not be used so often that would allow development of microbial resistance over time.

 It requires fuel to be sent to an appropriately equipped testing facility and gives an almost instant result for jet fuel contamination.

 ATP testing is done with an expensive piece of laboratory machinery, known as a luminometer.
 However, the high cost of a luminometer means ATP testing may not be financially justifiable for operators, repair companies, or fuel suppliers with lesser testing needs.

 To ensure that jet fuel tests are accurate, ATP also requires testing personnel with generally some scientific experience.
 Results are matched against parameters set out by bodies such as IATA, or by fuel manufacturers, to determine levels of jet fuel contamination.

 As with IP385, ATP is a ‘catch-all’ aviation jet fuel test.
 It doesn’t identify what specific microorganisms have been found, and instead simply records the amount of ATP produced by living cells in the sample, which is assessed against a scale—again, this means misleading test results are possible.